 - Research Reports

-Sameer Patil, Fellow, National Security, Ethnic Conflict and Terrorism Studies, was quoted by Benar News in an article on the Pathankot terror attacks.
+Sameer Patil, Fellow, National Security, Ethnic Conflict and Terrorism Studies, Gateway House, was quoted by TRT World in an article on India-Pakistan relations.

 An article by Sameer Patil, Gateway House Fellow for National Security, Ethnic Conflict & Terrorism studies was republished by Indian American Times.